-A degree designed for the globalized world, offering a view of international policymaking that is both relevant and solution based.
+A degree designed for the globalized world, offering an interdisciplinary and practical understanding of international policymaking.

 Master of Global Policy Studies

 Training professional policymakers for the global arena.

 The Master of Global Policy Studies program provides the professional skills, applied academic training and effective networking to move students quickly into international careers.
-Through the combination of a rigorous, interdisciplinary core and a wide array of customizable specializations, we prepare our graduates for a variety of policy jobs ranging from national security, intelligence and diplomacy, to international development and global governance, to energy and global environmental policy.
+Through the combination of a rigorous, interdisciplinary core and a wide array of customizable specializations, we prepare our graduates for a variety of policy jobs in areas including national security, intelligence and diplomacy, international development, global governance and international law, energy, trade and global environmental policy.

-The core curriculum in global policy provides students with an interdisciplinary understanding of foreign policy issues, as well as a set of analytical and professional communication skills.
+The core curriculum in global policy provides students with an interdisciplinary understanding of global policy issues, as well as a grounding in analytical and professional communication skills.